shyamala-venkat/Image_Classification_CNN/README.md

 ### Training the CNN Model

-Resnet34, a pre-trained model with a large set of images was used for this task.
+Resnet34 was used for this task, which is a convolutional neural network image classification model pre-trained with a large set of images.

 Leveraging the knowledge of pre-trained model saves both model building time and resources like GPU.